senotrusov/notes/installing-arch-linux.md

     See the [Installation guide: Root password](https://wiki.archlinux.org/title/Installation_guide#Root_password) for more context.

-Set a secure password for the root account.
-Even if you normally use `sudo` for administrative tasks, the root password is still required for system recovery through the `systemd` emergency target.
+Set a strong password for the root account.
+Even if you normally use `sudo` for administrative tasks, the root password is required for system recovery tasks such as entering the `systemd` emergency shell.

 ```sh
 passwd